Guide on How to Find a Niche in Software Development Company in 2023

 General markets are saturated and require more time end effort to get visibility and awareness.
 Take a look at content and inbound marketing examples.
 If you would like to write an informative ebook on how to build MVP, outsource IT, or show advantages of Java development, you will face fierce competition.
 To be visible on the first page of searches for the most critical keywords in your content have to be complex and hyper optimised, which takes time, money and effort.

 Do simple research with whom you compete when searching for PHP developers.
 The results are software agencies, programming schools, marketing agencies, recruitment agencies and many more.
 Once you search for a custom software development company for the telecommunication industry, the results are opposite.
 You will notice that competition is lower, and the potential to be positioned at the first Google page is higher.
+Niches help to get better business idea to get more sales.

 Research firms that are your new competition segment.
 Some verticals are more competitive, and some are less.
 Check the situation and reasons for that.